 If you’ve been diagnosed with Obstructive Sleep Apnea, you should either be seeking treatment or on CPAP therapy already.
-Let me paint you a all too common scenario - you’ve got your machine and mask purchased and after a couple of weeks on therapy, you stop using it.
-You see it on your bedside table everyday but ignore it.
+Let me paint you an all too common scenario - you’ve got your machine and mask purchased and after a couple of weeks on therapy, you stop using it.
+You see it on your bedside table every day but ignore it.
 Days turn to weeks and weeks turn into months.
 Sounds familiar?
 This scenario happens too often.

 What happens if you leave your Apnea untreated?

-Surprisingly, a couple nights off your CPAP is actually okay.
-The benefits of consistent use persists for a couple days.
-For example, if you’re traveling or have a cold and took a couple nights off, you’ll be happy to know that there is still residual benefit when you are not using it for a few days.
+Surprisingly, a couple of nights off your CPAP is actually okay.
+The benefits of consistent use persist for a couple of days.
+For example, if you’re travelling or have a cold and took a couple of nights off, you’ll be happy to know that there is still residual benefit when you are not using it for a few days.
 Continued therapy reduces swelling of soft tissues during sleep making it easier for you to breathe when you are taking a break.
 However, danger lurks when it’s left long term.

 Some would argue you won't die from Sleep Apnea, but like smoking or AIDS - people won't die from it, but likely from the complications that come from smoking or AIDS.
 Keep reading to find the effects, risks and possible consequences are if you don’t use your CPAP as directed.